We earn a commission for products purchased through some links in this article.

-Reducing your thickening waistline can be super tricky during the menopause So can you avoid, curtail or reverse menopausal weight gain?
+Reducing your waistline can be super tricky at any time in your life, let alone during the menopause.
+So can you avoid, curtail or reverse menopausal weight gain?
 According to experts, the answer is a resounding ‘yes’.

 Most women need about 200 fewer calories a day in their fifties than they did in their thirties and forties.
 Pick more filling, nutritious foods and eat smaller, more frequent meals to keep your metabolism revved up and your blood sugar stable.